asafkorem/COSTouchVisualizer/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run the example project; clone the repo, and run `pod update` from the Example directory first.
+By default, this project has `Debug Mode` disabled.
+If you want to see the gestures while you're testing, follow the **Debugging Mode** instructions.

 **With Storyboards**